surhud004/Foodish/README.md

 {"image":"https://foodish-api.herokuapp.com/images/biryani/biryani32.jpg"}
 ```
 ----------------------------
+## Usage
+* You are designing a restaurant website and you want to add random food pictures as placeholders.
+* You are creating a guess the food dish game.
+* You are ordering a pizza but you just want a random choice, visit https://foodish-api.herokuapp.com/images/pizza/ because that's fun!
+Didn't like the pizza?
+Just hit refresh!
+* You just like to see food pictures (visual hunger) because _you eat with your eyes first._

 ## Authors
 * [Surhud Bhagali](https://github.com/surhud004)
 * Special thanks to [Rajaraman Ekambaram](https://github.com/Rtech2014) for providing the initial Foodish image database via [Kaggle](https://www.kaggle.com/datasets).